 Community Global Health Initiative

-The community global health elective involves a vast range of experiences that expose residents to unique local opportunities addressing worldwide pediatric health problems.
+The community global health component is part of the required Advocacy month.
+We offer a vast range of experiences that expose residents to unique local opportunities addressing worldwide pediatric health problems.

 An international elective is planned for the third year of residency.
 This elective fulfills requirements that will be discussed during meetings with the director of global health as well as your mentor.
 The goal is to find a location to get the best experience possible for each individual participant.
-We currently have partnerships with hospitals in Panama and China.
-We are in the process of establishing partnerships in India, Camaroon and Philippines.
-A small portion of your international elective is paid for by the residency program.
+We currently have partnerships with hospitals in Panama, China, Mexico and Malta.
+We are in the process of establishing partnerships in the Philippines.
+A portion of your international elective is paid for by the residency program.
 A competitive scholarship is available to help off-set the cost of the elective.

 Each resident will have a mentor who will help them pave a path to global health in their future practice.